-- a.
-The parcel meets each of the following criteria: - (1) Comprises at least 5,000 square feet in area. - (2) Was created in compliance with applicable laws and ordinances in effect at the time of its creation. - (3) Meets current standards for sewage disposal and domestic water supply. - (4) Meets slope density standards. - (5) Has legal access which is adequate for vehicular and safety equipment access and maneuverability. - (6) Development of the parcel would create no health or safety hazards.

-- (7) The parcel would be consistent with the applicable General Plan and any applicable area plan, other than minimum parcel size or density standards. - b.
-And, with respect to such parcel, none of the conditions listed in Section 7118.2 exist.

-3. Determination of Unmerger

-- a.
-Based on information contained in the application submitted, the Planning Director shall determine if the parcels meet the criteria set forth in Section 7120.2, above. - b.
-Upon a determination that the parcels meet the standards specified in Section 7120.2, the Planning Director shall issue to the owner and record with the County Recorder a notice of the status of the parcels which shall identify each parcel and declare that the parcels are unmerged pursuant to this section. - c.
-If the Planning Director determines that the parcels do not meet the criteria specified in Section 7120.2, above, the Planning Director shall issue to the owner and record with the County Recorder, a Notice of Merger as provided in Section 7119.1. - d.
-The decision of the Planning Director may be appealed in accordance with Section 7013.4.
+- (1) Comprises at least five thousand (5,000) square feet in area. - (2) Was created in compliance with applicable laws and ordinances in effect at the time of its creation. - (3) Meets current standards for sewage disposal and domestic water supply. - (4) Meets slope density standards. - (5) Has legal access which is adequate for vehicular and safety equipment access and maneuverability. - (6) Development of the parcel would create no health or safety hazards. - (7) The parcel would be consistent with the applicable General Plan and any applicable area plan, other than minimum parcel size or density standards. - b.
+And, with respect to such parcel, none of the conditions listed in Section 7118.2 exist. - 3.
+Determination of Unmerger - a.
+Based on information contained in the application submitted, the Planning Community Development Director shall determine if the parcels meet the criteria set forth in Section 7120.2, above. - b.
+Upon a determination that the parcels meet the standards specified in Section 7120.2, the Planning Community Development Director shall issue to the owner and record with the County Recorder a notice of the status of the parcels which shall identify each parcel and declare that the parcels are unmerged pursuant to this section. - c.
+If the Planning Community Development Director determines that the parcels do not meet the criteria specified in Section 7120.2, above, the Planning Community Development Director shall issue to the owner and record with the County Recorder, a Notice of Merger as provided in Section 7119.1. - d.
+The decision of the Planning Community Development Director may be appealed in accordance with Section 7013.4.